mrmoje/sendy-couc/README.md

 arrays (or tuples if you like) and `-d` is your acceptable "detour ratio" threshold with valid i/p from 0-1.

-Test cases reside in the <py27/test.py>.
+Test cases reside in [py27/test.py](py27/test.py).
 Takes no arguments.
 Run like so:- `./test.py` (or `test.py` on Windows).